comp110-lytle/comp110/site/resources/practice/functions/conceptual.md

     5.2.
 What is the *type* of the parameter `tablespoons`?
 What is the *return type* of this function?

-## Function Signatures

-1. What is a function signature, and why is it significant?

-2. Write the function signature for a function called `pos_or_neg` that takes as input an integer and returns `"Positive"` if the integer is positive and returns `"Negative"` if the integer is negative.
-Use `number` as the name of the parameter.

-3. Write the function signature for a function called `gcd` that takes two integers as input and returns the integer that is their greatest common divisor.
-Use `num_one` and `num_two` as your parameter names.

 ## Spot the error

 1. Does the following code contain any issues that could affect its example usage?
 If yes, what is it and why is it a problem?